Dr-Piedra/fractal_agg_scattering/README.md

 # fractal_agg_scattering

-This code generates a fractal aggregate of size parameter x, rotates the fractal aggregate at random, and computes its light scattering mueller matrix.
+This Python code generates a fractal aggregate of size parameter x, rotates the fractal aggregate at random by Euler angle alpha, beta and gamma, and computes its light scattering mueller matrix.

 returns:
 - The mueller matrix